Texas Weighs In

 If an Aggressive Driver Has Left You Injured, You Need an Experienced Central Texas Personal Injury Lawyer

 Aggressive drivers endanger everyone with whom they share the road.
-If you have been injured by another driver’s aggression, the dedicated legal team at The Law Office of Brett H. Pritchard in Central Texas is here to help.
+If you have been injured by another driver’s aggression, the dedicated legal team at the Law Office of Brett H. Pritchard in Central Texas is here to help.
 Our experienced personal injury attorneys have the skill, commitment, and compassion to help guide your claim toward the compensation to which you are entitled.
-For more information, please contact or call us at (254) 220-4225 today.
+For more information, please contact us online or call us at (254) 781-4222 today.